SnesFX/Trojan.Unity.Offiz/Readme.md

-# You are an Idiot!
+# Trojan.Unity.Offiz - A unity recreation of You are an Idiot!

 * This is a half recreation of the you are an idiot flash virus in Unity using C#.

-* Made in 4 hours.

 # Notes and Concerns